What is butoconazole nitrate?

-- Recommendations on the HIV-related use of butoconazole nitrate, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related use of butoconazole nitrate, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Infectious Diseases Society of America

 - Butoconazole nitrate-related research studies, from the

 The above Patient Version drug summary is based on the following FDA label(s): Cream.

 Last Reviewed: March 29, 2021